-Isometric-based letters are the perfect way to reflect structure in a display typeface, as I discovered with a recent commission for a magazine feature on contemporary architecture.
+Isometric letters (opens in new tab) are the perfect way to reflect structure in a display typeface, as I discovered with a recent commission for a magazine feature on contemporary architecture.

 Taking the concept further, in this tutorial I'll guide you through the process of building a grid that will form the basis of your design and then show you how to draw, colour and light your typography (opens in new tab) to create a three-dimensional architectural scene.
 Once you understand the basics of this technique, you can use it to quickly and easily create stand-alone pieces or intricate repeating patterns.